rishabhxchoudhary/nextjs-portfolio/blogs/all-leetcode-dp-problems.md

 ### Problem Description:

-Given an integer array `nums`, return the maximum possible sum of elements of the array such that it is divisible by three.
+Given an integer array $nums$, return the maximum possible sum of elements of the array such that it is divisible by three.

 ### Solution:

 To solve this problem, we can use dynamic programming.
-Let's define a 1D DP array `dp`, where `dp[i]` represents the maximum possible sum of elements of the array such that the sum is divisible by three and the remainder of the sum modulo three is `i`.
+Let's define a 1D DP array $dp$, where $dp[i]$ represents the maximum possible sum of elements of the array such that the sum is divisible by three and the remainder of the sum modulo three is $i$.

 We initialize the DP array as follows:
-- `dp[0] = 0` (as there is no element in the array, so the maximum sum divisible by three with remainder 0 is 0)
+- $dp[0] = 0$ (as there is no element in the array, so the maximum sum divisible by three with remainder 0 is 0)

-Now, for each element `nums[i]` in the array, we update the DP array `dp` using the following recurrence relation:
+Now, for each element $nums[i]$ in the array, we update the DP array $dp$ using the following recurrence relation:
 $dp[rem] = max(dp[rem], dp[(rem - nums[i]) % 3] + nums[i])$ for all rem from 0 to 2
-where `rem` represents the remainder of the sum modulo three.
+where $rem$ represents the remainder of the sum modulo three.

-We update the DP array `dp` in such a way that at each index `i`, `dp[i]` represents the maximum sum of elements of the array such that the sum is divisible by three and the remainder of the sum modulo three is `i`.
+We update the DP array $dp$ in such a way that at each index $i$, $dp[i]$ represents the maximum sum of elements of the array such that the sum is divisible by three and the remainder of the sum modulo three is $i$.

-Finally, the answer will be `dp[0]`, which represents the maximum possible sum of elements of the array that is divisible by three.
+Finally, the answer will be $dp[0]$, which represents the maximum possible sum of elements of the array that is divisible by three.

 ### Complexity Analysis:

-- Time complexity: `O(n)`, where `n` is the number of elements in the array.
-We need to update the DP array `dp` for all elements in the array.
+- Time complexity: $O(n)$, where $n$ is the number of elements in the array.
+We need to update the DP array $dp$ for all elements in the array.
-- Space complexity: `O(1)` as we are using a constant space DP array `dp` of size 3.
+- Space complexity: $O(1)$ as we are using a constant space DP array $dp$ of size 3.

 ```cpp: